popphp/docs/user_guide/mvc.rst

 The ``popphp/pop-view`` component provides the functionality for creating and rendering views.
 The topic views will be covered more in-depth later in the user guide, but for now, know that the view component supports both file-based templates and string or stream-based templates.
-Data can be push into and retrieved from a view object and a template can be set in which the data will be rendered.
+Data can be pushed into and retrieved from a view object and a template can be set in which the data will be rendered.
 A basic example would be:

 .. code-block:: php